girtsf/buffy/README.md

 a buffer before calling `buffy_tx`.

 On the host: from `client` directory run `./buffy.py --ram_start <RAM start address>`.
+E.g., if you had an STM32F0 family microcontroller, you might run `./buffy.py --ram_start 0x20000000`.
 It should find the Buffy datastructure and automatically stream data from it when the target writes to it.

 ## More Details